flutter/website/tutorials/international/index.md

 * How to track the device's locale (the user's preferred language).
 * How to manage locale-specific app values.
-* How to extend the locales that Flutter supports.
+* How define the locales an app supports.

 </div>